What is the Chicago Booth Women's Network’s mission?

 Stephanie Dow, ’08

 Insights & Analytics

-Sarah graduated from the Full-Time MBA program at the University of Chicago Booth School of Business in 2008 with a concentrations in marketing, finance, and entrepreneurship.
+Stephanie graduated from the Full-Time MBA program at the University of Chicago Booth School of Business in 2008 with a concentrations in marketing, finance, and entrepreneurship.
 She holds a B.S. from University of Michigan in Actuarial Mathematics.
 Stephanie supports the internal corporate strategy of Deloitte Tax and in her free time enjoys running, reading, and travelling.

 Gulnar Hasnain, ’11

 Gulnar Hasnain is currently director of strategy for The Cornerstone Partnership, a social enterprise transforming the lives of children in the care system.
 Gulnar previously served as Head of Environment and Sustainability Strategy for the Mayor of London’s economic development agency, where she worked on some of London’s largest regeneration projects.
 Gulnar also has over 15 years in the private sector in marketing and strategy roles in both B2B and B2C.
 She received an MBA from the University of Chicago Booth School of Business and has an MSc in Development Studies from Birkbeck University, London and an MEng in Chemical Engineering from Imperial College, London.